Fire and rescue services

 Hong Kong has prosecuted foreigners, including Australians, for possessing:

-You can import, possess or purchase such items legally, including from local Hong Kong markets.
+You may be able to import, possess or purchase such items legally, including from local Hong Kong markets.
 To do this, you must get a permit from local authorities in advance.

 These laws apply to people in Hong Kong and those transiting Hong Kong airport.